tforgaard/zuricityslam/mapping.md

 min_num_matches: not completely sure how this works, see colmap

+- [ ] Mapping - maybe go back to using only 1fps for faster reconstruction
+- [ ] Mapping - create script for rerunning a reconstruction where one tries one uses the largest submodel as a starting point, and for each submodel which is smaller, we fetch MORE matches against the largest model, and then run a continuation reconstruction
+- [ ] Mapping - Idea: find where colmap struggles during the mapping and splits the sequence into different models automatically, to extract more images (higher fps) around that area (and or increasing num_loc and window size for that specific area) to increase the success rate of the mapping
+- [ ] Mapping - Fetch lates pycolmap from github and build from source!!
+- [ ] Mapping - explore parameters for reconstruction!!!

 ### Walking in ZURICH   Switzerland 🇨🇭- 4K 60fps (UHD).mp4 notes
 - seem to be able to map first 200 seconds of the clip just fine as long as we use a high enough framerate,
     - 2fps, 10 images sequential works